U2EZNeko/PUPS/README.md

 # PUPS - Plex User Playlist Share
  Share Plex Playlists **from Admin user to Managed users** because it's not a standard feature somehow.

+ To Plex: No matter how often you try to tell me it works, shared playlists will not show on Plexamp.
+ Your sharing feature is absolutely useless.
+So here's my own.

 ## How to use:

  Fill in Data inside the script